A Celiac’s Gluten Free Guide to Mexico

 Chapulines: Eating bugs may not be your thing, but they are delicious.
 In Oaxaca, these fried, spiced grasshoppers are found in a variety of dishes or just on their own.
 Naturally gluten free.

 Totopos: In North America these are just referred to as tortilla chips, but totopos is the name found in most of Mexico.
-Confirm chips are made from corn tortillas, and oil is uncontaminated.
+Confirm chips are made from corn tortillas, and fryer / oil has no cross-contact with gluten.

 Enfrijoladas or entomatadas if made from corn tortillas, and no mole sauces are used.
 Both are usually breakfast foods.